 Furthermore, Wilcox outlines some general guidelines for instrumentation on the test block to ensure representative data.
 He notes that pressure and temperature sensors should be located at least 10 pipe diameters from potential disturbances or obstructions such as tees or elbows.
 All sensors should be calibrated prior to the test run, and data should only be collected at steady-state conditions.
 For a typical compressor test, Wilcox defines steady-state conditions to be achieved once the discharge temperature remains constant (within sensing accuracy) over a 15 min interval.
 According to Wilcox, resistance temperature detectors (RTDs) should be used instead of thermocouples wherever possible for improved accuracy.
 Finally, he stresses the importance of recording test data at several different operating points to allow recognition of a bad measurement in any one set of data.
 All of these guidelines are met by the instrumentation and testing procedures in use on the 1500 hp gas test block at JCI.
 This ensures that validation data provide a good representation of the actual operation of the system.

-Under the framework of this order dissertation online other compressor performance metrics was studied in details.
+Under the framework of this order dissertation, online other compressor performance metrics were studied in details.

 The 1500 hp gas test block contains a number of components which must be modeled.
 The compressor is not directly modeled in this work, which instead uses external compressor maps or other means to specify the discharge conditions given a set of suction conditions as discussed in Sections 2.1.1 and 3.2.
 The flow measurement orifice, hot gas bypass (HGBP) flow split, condenser, cooling towers, throttling expansion devices, and a mixing chamber must be modeled.
 This section summarizes a number of texts and papers that were consulted to model these devices.